Whiteknight/Rosella/index.md

 title: Rosella Library
 ---

 Rosella is a library of patterns and practices for use with the Parrot Virtual Machine.
-The goal of Rosella is to provide a library of building blocks for programmers on Parrot.
-By having these tools and components available in a portable, usable way, programmers should be empowered to create high quality, maintainable software faster.

-The Rosella project is actually a collection of individual libraries, each of which implements a single pattern or best practice.
+The Rosella project is actually a collection of several individual libraries, each of which implements a single pattern, best practice or toolset.
 Rosella is intended to be used piece-wise.
 Use only the parts you want and ignore the parts you do not want.
 Rosella libraries tend not to be interdependent, although some of the more advanced libraries rely on some of the more basic ones.

+## Project Goals

+The Rosella project has a number of driving goals which influence both the types of libraries which are provided and the way those libraries are
+implemented:

+* **Portability**.
+Rosella is pure-parrot, and has no components written in C.
+  It has no runtime dependencies besides a minimally-configured Parrot.
+  Rosella can go anywhere Parrot can go.
+* **Complete language agnosticism**.
+Rosella intends to be usable from programs written in any language running on Parrot.
+* **Encapsulate low-level details**.
+Parrot provides lots of tools, though many are too low-level.
+Rosella attempts to encapsulate some ugly details behind nice, friendly, and usable interfaces.
+* **Extensibility**.
+Rosella aims to provide good defaults, but also to allow aggressive modifications, configurations, and subclassing behaviors to those who need something different.
+* **Provide well-known tools**.
+Rosella isn't an experimental research project.
+It aims to provide Parrot implementations of well-known patterns, practices, architectures, and tools.
+Rosella borrows good ideas from well-known and high-quality sources.
+* **Focus on the user**.
+Rosella is interested in making things easier for other coders.
+It wants to provide things that other coders will actually use and appreciate.
+Rosella is a set of tools for coders, not for end users.

 ## Rosella Components